-Bluetooth machines have a maximum range of around 100 meters.
+Bluetooth machines have a maximum range of around 100 metres.
 However, this is likely to be substantially less in buildings.
-WiFi machines should have a range of up to 50 meters when used inside.
+WiFi machines should have a range of up to 50 metres when used inside.

 Common portable PDQ machines include the Spire M4240, Spire SPw60, Ingenico iWL222, Ingenico iWL252 and Verifone VX680.

 A mobile PDQ machine will use the mobile telephone network (GPRS or GSM) to stay connected outwith a fixed business location.
 In theory, this means you can use a mobile PDQ machine to take payment anywhere in the country.
 However, since you’re reliant on the mobile phone signal, you’re out of luck if there’s no reception.

 Mobile PDQ machines are most commonly used by businesses where payment is taken off premises, for example, tradesmen, debt collectors, market traders, travelling salespeople and so on.

 Common mobile PDQ machines include the Spire M4230, Spire SPw70, Ingenico iWL221, Ingenico iWL251 and Verifone VX675.